 In My Opinion, Dawson’s team deals with a clever technology scheme to rig the stock market while he tries to prevent Alaska from threatening to secede from the United States.
-It begins with an explosion and then moves from Washington DC, to Paris, to Iran and back to New Mexico in a world wide tour of thrilling action, espionage, technology and political intrigue.
+It begins with an explosion and then moves from Washington DC to Paris, to Iran and back to New Mexico in a worldwide tour of thrilling action, espionage, technology and political intrigue.

-Meet David Dawson, a single, G5 flying, 930 Porsche driving international traveler, and expert witness from Silicon Valley; and his team at D&Z Partners as they dive into yet another adventure they didn’t expect—and a ride they couldn’t have anticipated.
+Meet David Dawson, a single, G5 flying, 930 Porsche driving international traveler, an expert witness from Silicon Valley; and his team at D&Z Partners as they dive into yet another adventure they didn’t expect—and a ride they couldn’t have anticipated.
 Dawson has two associates who work with him at D&Z Partners: Dr. Matthew Zimmerman, a Stanford graduate, resident genius and technology wizard; and Helen Shepherd, a beautiful woman with more common sense and organizational skill than the other two partners combined.

-Dawson has made a fortune in Silicon Valley, and as a result has an enormous catalog of international connections—both government and private.
+Dawson has made a fortune in Silicon Valley, and as a result, has an enormous catalog of international connections—both government and private.
 His expert witness investigations pull him into intrigue he doesn’t foresee, and he uses his connections to pull him out.
 In a Quixotic way (minus the horse), he takes litigation cases that he believes will make a positive difference in the world.
 His special crusade is protecting American innovation.